-In a city where there is far too much to do I would skip it – it’s a waste of money and time.
-For a similar riverside view I would recommend St. Paul’s Cathedral – a bit cheaper and you get to see its impressive insides.
+In a city where there is far too much to do I would skip it – it’s really a waste of money and time.
+For a similar riverside view, I would recommend St. Paul’s Cathedral – a bit cheaper and you get to see its impressive insides.
 If you have a bigger budget and you want a much more eye-opening perspective, then go for the Shard.
-Or go for the free views at Sky Garden.
+You can also climb up the Monument

 Best Way to Book London Eye Tickets